robmclaughliniv/robmclaughl.in/docs/PROGRESS.md

 - ✅ Configured deployment environment variables
 - ✅ Successfully deployed to production

+### Accessibility Improvements (March 29, 2026)
+- ✅ Added skip-to-content link in layout for keyboard navigation
+- ✅ Added `id="main-content"` target on the main content area
+- ✅ Added `prefers-reduced-motion` media query to disable CRT flicker, text flicker, box flicker animations, and icon-glow hover transforms
+- ✅ Added `touch-action: manipulation` on `<html>` to eliminate 300ms tap delay on mobile
+- ✅ Added `focus-visible` ring styles to the "Go home" link on the 404 page
+- ✅ Marked decorative elements (`Music` icons, `Waveform`) with `aria-hidden="true"`
+- ✅ Set explicit `dark` class and `colorScheme: "dark"` on `<html>` for reliable dark mode

+### Component Composition Improvements (March 29, 2026)
+- ✅ Removed `disableEffects` prop from `HeroBackground` component, simplifying its API
+- ✅ Flattened conditional rendering — overlay, noise texture, and inner shadow layers are now always rendered
+- ✅ Cleaned up callback dependencies in `handleMouseEnter`/`handleMouseLeave`

+### Design & Animation Refinements (March 29, 2026)
+- ✅ Reworked neon text effect from `text-shadow` to `filter: drop-shadow()` to avoid conflicts with text-flicker animation
+- ✅ Updated glow colors from Tailwind theme references to explicit `rgba(255, 102, 199, ...)` values for consistency
+- ✅ Added `will-change: filter` to `.box-flicker` for GPU-optimized rendering
+- ✅ Box-flicker animation now pauses on hover so icons are stable when interacted with
+- ✅ Added explicit `transition` for `filter` and `transform` on `.icon-glow`
+- ✅ Scoped social button transitions to `transition-[color,background-color]` to prevent filter/transform interference
+- ✅ Removed redundant `drop-shadow` utilities from the heading and bio section

 ## In Progress
 - Content refinement
 - Performance testing